ktoso/rx-wiki/What's-different-in-2.0.md

 The 2.x API still supports the main default scheduler types: `computation`, `io`, `newThread` and `trampoline`, accessible through `io.reactivex.schedulers.Schedulers` utility class.

 The `immediate` scheduler is not present in 2.x.
 It was frequently misused and didn't implement the `Scheduler` specification correctly anyway; it contained blocking sleep for delayed action and didn't support recursive scheduling at all.
+Use `Schedulers.trampoline()` instead.

 The `Schedulers.test()` has been removed as well to avoid the conceptional difference with the rest of the default schedulers.
 Those return a "global" scheduler instance whereas `test()` returned always a new instance of the `TestScheduler`.
 Test developers are now encouraged to simply `new TestScheduler()` in their code.